 |DoH Services (beta)||

 This is a list of well-known DNS-over-HTTPS (DoH) servers.
 Some browsers have built-in DoH services that encrypt DNS requests, which may get in the way of your rules and policies.
-You can block this list in order to prevent browser-based DoH from working and ensure that your rules will function as expected.
+You can block this list to prevent browser-based DoH from working and ensure that your rules will function as expected.

 |Tor Exit Nodes||